WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How do I know if the synchronization is finished?

 Receive
-- How do I generate a new receiving address?
 - Why do I have to label my address?
 - How can I change the label of my address?
 - Where can I find my public key?